-The Daleks are the Doctors most recurring enemies and are the only villain to date who has battled every single incarnation of the Doctor on screen.
+The Daleks are the Doctors most recurring foes and the only one of his many enemies to date who has battled every single incarnation of the Doctor on screen.

 This can be for a number of reasons.
 Some Doctors just aren’t as well suited to the villains, others meanwhile don’t get a chance to interact with them as much.

 In this article I will be looking at which Doctors were the best Dalek Doctors.
-Note this does not reflect which Doctors were the best overall or even which Doctors had the best Dalek stories.
+This does not reflect which Doctors were the best overall or even which Doctors had the best Dalek stories.
 Just simply which Doctors suited the pepperpots from Skaro the best.

 We will also be looking at what each actor who played the Doctor thought of the Daleks.